eclipse-hono/hono/site/content/api/Command-And-Control-API.md

 1. The *Business Application* has established an AMQP link in role *receiver* with the source address `control/${tenant_id}/${reply-id}`.
 This link is used by the *Business Application* to receive the response of the executed command.
 This link’s source address is also referred to as `the reply-to address` for the request messages.
 2. The `${reply-id}` may be any arbitrary string chosen by the client.

+### Choosing a strategy for building the receiver link address

+While the `${reply-id}` can be completely chosen by the client, the specific use case for sending commands may influence how it should be set.
+Thus following hints for choosing the right `${reply-id}` may be helpful:

+- if only one command response is expected from the device, the `${reply-id}` could be set to a UUID and closed again after receiving the response.
-To scope a response to the device the `${reply-id}` should consist of the device-id plus an arbitrary string to scope the command sender instance.
-If all responses shall be received just in the context of the tenant, the device-id has to be omitted.
+- if several command responses are expected from the device (e.g. since multiple commands were or will be sent to it),  the `${reply-id}` could be set to the `${device_id}` plus an arbitrary string to scope the command sender instance.
+Such a link should usually remain open after the reception of any response.
+- if all command responses for the `${tenant_id}` shall be received in the application,  the `${reply-id}` could be set to just an arbitrary (short) string to scope the command sender instance (without the `${device_id}`).
+Such a link should usually remain open after the reception of any response.

 **Link establishment**